The Won Boxing Stadium, Seoul, South Korea

 Balai Sarbini Convention Hall, Jakarta, Indonesia

-If it goes ahead then fans in Indonesia are in for a treat as Tibo Monabesa (20-1-2, 8) clashes with Toto Landero (11-4-2, 2) in a WBC International Light Flyweight title fight.
+The main event here is a genuine treat for fans as the once beaten Tibo Monabesa (20-1-2, 8) clashes with Toto Landero (11-4-2, 2) in a WBC International Light Flyweight title fight.
 The talented Monabesa has notched two wins since his 2018 loss to Hiroto Kyoguchi and seemed to be getting his career back on track before the Covid19 Pandemic put boxing on ice in Indonesia.
 Landero on the other hand is a former world title challenger, who gave Knockout CP Freshmart a good test in 2018.
 Sadly he is 1-2 since that loss and he's not been able to generate much momentum in recent years.
 Saying that however Landero is not an easy out, for anyone, and he holds a very big win over Vic Saludar.
 If he's up for this, and if the bout takes place, Landero is a very live under-dog.

 A second notable bout on this show will see unbeaten puncher Hebi Marapu (15-0, 11) take on Hero Tito (27-15-2, 11).
 Marapu was one of the Indonesia fighters that caught out eye years ago.
 He showed potential, power, an exciting style and like he had the tools to mix it on the regional scene.
 He could, and should, have out grown the Indonesian domestic scene.
 Sadly however he is now 32, and his career has really failed to kick on.
 Tito on the other hand is a true veteran of the Indonesian scene.
 He's nothing special, not by any stretch, but he's a veteran and he has been around the professional scene for more than 17 years now!
 Tito is limited but tough and should ask questions of Marapu, but it's still a shame that Marapu never moved above this level, and is still trudging along, wasting his potential.